makentenza/maklog.io/content/post/free-wildcard-certs-openshift.md

 4. Copy generated certs to your preferred location.
 Certificates will be created under ~/.acme.sh/yourdomain directory

-Your wildcard is ready to be used now.
+Your wildcard is now ready to be used.
 Follow the documentation to [deploy](https://docs.openshift.com/container-platform/latest/install_config/install/advanced_install.html#advanced-install-custom-certificates) or [redeploy](https://docs.openshift.com/container-platform/latest/install_config/redeploying_certificates.html#redeploying-master-certificates) custom named certificates for your OpenShift public API, and custom [wildcard certificates for your router](https://docs.openshift.com/container-platform/latest/install_config/router/default_haproxy_router.html#using-wildcard-certificates).

-5. As an example, in order to deploy your OpenShift Container Platform with your custom certificates, use the following steps assuming you are using the [`Advance Installation`](https://docs.openshift.com/container-platform/3.7/install_config/install/advanced_install.html).
+- As an example, in order to deploy your OpenShift Container Platform with your custom certificates, use the following steps assuming you are using the [`Advance Installation`](https://docs.openshift.com/container-platform/3.7/install_config/install/advanced_install.html).

 	- Copy required certificates to your Ansible inventory directory
 		```shell